DanielDominguezBender/ForensicAnalysis/README.md

 # Forensic Analysis

-## Description:
+## Description
 In this repository I will describe a real case senario on which I had to apply the knowledge acquired during the semester.
 Some of the following descriptions were taking from the study modules I got for this subjetc and some other information was taken from the internet.

-## Before explaining what F.A., let's talk about Forensic Science:
+## Before explaining what F.A. is, let's talk about Forensic Science

 Known as forensic science is what has as its object the application of scientific practices within the legal process.
 Forensic science is usually referred to just with term <i>forensics</i>.
 The
 Forensic Science encompasses both the civil and criminal branches of law.